jrp244/startup/README.md

 For this deliverable I associate the votes with the logged in user.

-    User registration - Creates a new account in the database. existing user - Stores the votes under the same user if the user already exists.
+    User registration - Creates a new account in the database. existing user - Stores the user and user info.
-    Use MongoDB to store credentials - Stores both user and their votes.
+    Use MongoDB to store credentials - Stores the user and their username/password.
-    Restricts functionality - You cannot vote until you have logged in.
-This is restricted on the frontend only. 😔
+    I fixed the login issues when I go the websocket and react deliverable done so backend is also done.

 WebSocket deliverable